Share what kind of mom you are!

 4. Pet Food

-My girl loves animals and since she has been old enough to say the dog’s name and “food,” she has been reminding me when the dog’s bowl is empty.
+My girl loves animals, and since she has been old enough to say the dog’s name and “food,” she has been reminding me when the dog’s bowl is empty.
 So we now have the dog food in another huge bucket with a lid (we live in Florida—have you seen our bugs?) with a big cup in it.
 When we tell her to, she puts two cups of food in the dog’s bowl and replaces the lid.
 She is delighted she helped the dog.
 If you have a pet in your house, try our printable pet responsibility chart to help bigger kids keep track of whose job it is to feed, water, or walk it.

 5. Drying Dishes

 This is a new one in our house.
-One night when I was washing dishes, I sat my daughter at the table and gave her a towel and the plastic dishes.
+One night, when I was washing dishes, I sat my daughter at the table and gave her a towel and the plastic dishes.
 Granted, they were not as dry as I typically get them, but she had fun and enjoyed helping.

-6. Dinner Table
+6. Setting the Table

 What’s the key to teaching toddlers to help around the house?